security-force-monitor/research-handbook/source/incidents_attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Every entity has an Universally Unique Indentifier (UUID) to distinguish it from any other entity.
+Every entity has an Universally Unique Identifier (UUID) to distinguish it from any other entity.
 For an ``incident`` this UUID distinguishes them from any other ``incident`` in the dataset.

 about_entity:name:qa